 Away from our school, we conduct classes in public and private schools, Early Learning Centers and kindergartens, and for families,companies and agencies.

-ASL for infants through Elementary Age students:
+ASL for toddlers through Elementary Age students:

 The ASLA curriculum for these young students is called “See it, Say it, Sign it, Spell it, Write it.”
 Students gradually develop their skills until they can master all of these five areas.
 This not only teaches ASL effectively, but reinforces classroom concepts as students use their bodies and space to become fully involved in the language learning process.
 Fingerspelling and numbers practice help develop letter recognition and a kinesthetic experience with numbers.